| Hannah Tsai

 Achi Village 2-days 1-night: Starry skies and hot springs

 [Day 1] 2:00 p.m.
 Fruit Picking Experience: Pick to your heart's content: Higo Kanko Farm

 Once you arrive in Achi Village, experience its specialty: fruit picking.
-Because of the temperature difference between day and night and the climate is perfect for sugar to accumulate in the fruits and vegetables picked in Achi Village.
+The temperature differential between day and night and the climate are perfect for sugar to accumulate in the fruits and vegetables picked in Achi Village.
 As a result, fruit picking is a popular activity in Achi Village and is available as an activity throughout the year.

 Fruit Picking Experience in Minami-Shinshu

 Visit Higo Kanko Farm to experience harvesting.
 The endless blueberry fields are pesticide-free, and you can eat the berries right after harvesting.
 I was born in the subtropical zone, blueberries have always been expensive and classified as a luxury fruit, so it was like a dream come true to be able to eat all the blueberries I wanted for a small fee.

 If you want to experience blueberry harvesting, you can also make reservations online at the official website of the Achi☆Hirugami Tourism Bureau in Hirugami Onsen (Available only in Japanese).

 4:00 p.m.
 Enjoy hot spring water and stay at a ryokan in Hirugami Onsen